github/codeql-coding-standards/c/cert/src/rules/ENV34-C/DoNotStorePointersReturnedByEnvironmentFunWarn.md

-# ENV34-C: Do not store pointers returned by certain functions
+# ENV34-C: Do not store pointers returned by environment functions warning

 This query implements the CERT-C rule ENV34-C:

-> Do not store pointers returned by certain functions
+> Do not store pointers returned by environment functions

 ## Description